-Third, one of the important challenges we solved with this solution was to find, extend/modify, and integrate opensource middleware pieces with respect to industrial constraints raised by our R&D centers.
+Third, an important challenge we solved with this solution was to find, extend/modify, and integrate open-source middleware pieces with respect to industrial constraints raised by our R&D centers.

-Last, but not least, this solution is well accepted by both France Telecom and Bull production project teams.
+Last, but not least, this solution is well accepted by both France Telecom and Bull project teams.

-As future work, we consider to work on the Servery selfscale-down and self-repair use cases.
-We also plan to introduce several monitoring probes in the marketplace platform, to extend the SLC module in order to check more complex SLAs, and to embed it in JASMINe monitoring in order to take advantage of its monitoring mechanisms.
-We also plan to extend both the Drools rules for the analysis step and the planning mechanism in order to handle the two remaining use cases.
-We also wish to use JASMINe VMM capabilities in order to test our solution on a VMware marketplace platform.
+As future work, we plan to introduce several other monitoring probes in the marketplace platform, to extend the SLC module in order to check more complex SLAs, and to embed it in JASMINe monitoring in order to take advantage of its monitoring mechanisms.

+We also plan to study how self-scale-up and self-scaledown mechanisms can coexist, as well as the self-scaling of statefull services.
+We also wish to use JASMINe VMM capabilities in order to test our solution on a VMware based marketplace platform.